-Making dehydrated mushrooms with a dehydrator is a great way to preserve an abundance of foraged mushrooms.
-You can also use this method to make sure that the store-bought mushrooms in your refrigerator don't spoil before you get around to eating them.
+Dehydrating mushrooms in a dehydrator is a great way to preserve an abundance of mushrooms.
+You can use this method to make sure that the store-bought mushrooms in your refrigerator don't spoil before you get around to eating them.

 Most mushrooms dry beautifully, not only retaining but even gaining flavor in the process.
-When rehydrated in hot water, their texture is almost identical to fresh mushrooms.
+When rehydrated in hot water, their texture is almost identical to that of fresh mushrooms.

 Dried mushrooms can be stored for at least a year.

-First, you will need to clean the mushrooms.
-Contrary to culinary myth, raw mushrooms do not actually soak up lots of water.
-You don't have to skip washing them and get all of the dirt off with a brush.
+First, you need to clean the mushrooms.
+Contrary to culinary myth, raw mushrooms do not soak up lots of water during a quick rinse.
+You don't have to skip washing them and try to get all the dirt off with a brush.

-Go ahead and wash them in water, scrubbing with a vegetable or mushroom brush as necessary.
-This will make your prep much easier, especially with species that have lots of nooks and crannies, such as maitake.
+Go ahead and wash the mushrooms in water, scrubbing with a vegetable or mushroom brush as necessary.
+This makes the prep much easier, especially with species that have lots of nooks and crannies, such as maitake mushrooms.

-Depending on what seems easiest for the shape of the mushrooms, either clean them whole and then slice them, or vice versa.
+Depending on which is easiest for the shape of the mushrooms, either clean them whole and then slice them or vice versa.
 It is acceptable to slice them first and then clean them if that seems easiest.

-The thicker the slices, the longer they will take to dry, so consider this when you are slicing.
+The thicker the slices, the longer they take to dry, so consider this when you are slicing.
 Your choice may depend on how you plan to use them later.
-If you want thicker slices in your dishes, slice them thicker, and vice versa.
+If you want thick slices in your dishes, slice them thicker.

 Arrange the cleaned, sliced mushrooms on the dehydrator trays, making sure that none of the pieces touch or overlap.

-This will allow the best airflow around them and they will dry faster and more evenly.
-If they touch or overlap, some areas may still retain some moisture.
+This allows the best airflow around them, and they will dry faster and more evenly.
+If they touch or overlap, some areas may retain some moisture.

 Allow the dried mushrooms to cool completely before transferring them to glass jars.

-Transfer the cooled dried mushrooms to glass jars.
-Cover tightly with lids.
-Label the jar with its contents, including the type of mushroom and the date they were dried.
+Transfer the cooled dried mushrooms to glass jars and cover tightly with lids.
+Label the jars with the contents including the type of mushroom and the date they were dried.
 Store the jars away from direct light or heat.

 To use dehydrated mushrooms, pour boiling water over them in a heat-proof bowl.
-Let them soak for 20 to 30 minutes.
-Drain them, reserving the richly-flavored soaking liquid for soup stocks and sauces.
+Soak them for 20 to 30 minutes.
+Drain them, reserving the richly flavored soaking liquid for soup stocks and sauces.
 Use the rehydrated mushrooms as you would fresh mushrooms.